Alone in the Dark (2005 film): Plot

-Paranormal investigator and former agent of Agency 713, Edward Carnby has a nightmare in which he hides from alien-like creatures as a child.
-Edward is on board a commercial airliner while en route to an urban museum where his girlfriend, Aline Cedric, works as an assistant curator.
-Edward holds within his hands an artifact-puzzle piece of the Abkani, an extinct Native American tribe.
-After leaving the airport in a taxi, a strange man follows and attacks Edward and his cab driver with supernatural durability and strength, trying to steal the artifact, but eventually dies after many escape attempts by Edward.

-At the same time, in a different location, a ship recovers a coffin made of gold from the ocean floor.
-After docking, the captain locks up Prof. Hudgens (curator of said museum) while his crew opens the gold coffin against better judgment.
-Hudgens escapes his imprisonment to find everyone killed by a mysterious creature and the coffin empty.
-Hudgens finds a secret compartment and collects an artifact from the coffin, and he slips away ashore.
+Edward Carnby, a paranormal investigator, has a nightmare in which he hides from alien-like creatures as a child.
+Carnby flies to an urban museum where his girlfriend, Aline Cedrac, is an assistant curator.
+Carnby holds an artifact-puzzle piece of the Abkani, an extinct Native American tribe.
+A strange man follows Carnby and attacks him with supernatural strength, but the man dies after many escape attempts by Carnby.
+Simultaneously, a ship recovers a gold coffin from the ocean floor.
+After docking, the captain locks up the curator of the museum, Prof. Hudgens, while his crew opens the coffin.
+Hudgens escapes to find everyone killed by a mysterious creature and the coffin empty.
+Hudgens finds a secret compartment, collects an artifact from the coffin, and goes ashore.

-Upon opening the gold coffin, several people across the western USA and Canada walk off into the night after hearing an ear-splitting screech.
-During which, Edward passes out while studying his artifact.
-At the same time, Bureau 713 (B-713) is also made aware by a surveillance team of evidence of electromagnetic waves.

-Edward thinks it's related to the Abkani as everyone who disappeared that same night was from the same location.
-Edward arrives that evening at the museum where he is reunited with Aline with the artifact, and she shows him another Abkani artifact that recently arrived that she has been working on since Prof. Hudgens was away.
-The mysterious creature from the ship attacks them inside the museum, killing a security guard, but Edward and Aline hide in a storage closet long enough for troopers from Bureau 713 to arrive, and the creature retreats into the night.

-Commander Burke, team leader of the B-713 strike force, arrives where Edward tries to relay information to him, but Burke rebukes him, saying that since he no longer works to stay out of it.
-Edward tries to get information from his former co-workers at B-713, like staff surgeon and pathologist Sam Fischer, to learn more about the creature encountered and the Abnaki's history.
+Several people across the western US and Canada walk off into the night after hearing an ear-splitting screech, and Carnby passes out while studying his artifact.
+Bureau 713, where Carnby used to work, becomes aware of evidence of electromagnetic waves by a surveillance team.
+Carnby thinks it is related to the Abkani because everyone who disappeared was from the same location.
+Carnby arrives that evening at the museum with the artifact, and Cedrac shows him another recently arrived Abkani artifact that she has been studying since Hudgens' absence.
+The mysterious creature from the ship attacks them inside the museum, killing a security guard.
+Carnby and Cedrac hide in a storage closet until troopers from Bureau 713 arrive, and the creature retreats.
+Carnby attempts to relay information to their team leader, Commander Burke, but Burke tells him to stay out of it.
+Carnby asks his former co-workers, including staff surgeon and pathologist Sam Fischer, about the creature.